Renovare10/Kingslayer-Holdout/AI_CONTEXT.md

 These practices were applied in the refactoring of PlayerShootingSystem.js, RenderSystem.js, and SceneManager.js and should be followed for all future systems and components to maintain a consistent, high-quality codebase.
 Context Format
-Updates provided as Markdown in <DOCUMENT> tags.
+Updates provided as Markdown in  tags.
 Latest AI_CONTEXT.md included at thread start; updates modify specific sections unless full refresh requested.